wolffles/game-iverse/README.md

 ```

-### you can use a bundler like webpack or browserify
+### You can use a bundler like webpack or browserify
+I'd suggest taking a look at browserify
-examples coming soone
+examples coming soon